jBernavaPrah/asterisk-ari-rs/README.md

 ## Configuration

 Ensure that your Asterisk instance is configured to enable ARI.

-Update your `ari.conf` file with the appropriate settings:
+Update your `ari.conf` file with the appropriate settings, example:

 ```ini
 [general]